ErpNetDocs/tech/modules/logistics/wms/index.md

 Warehouse management module follows the concepts of the Warehouse Management Systems [WMS](https://en.wikipedia.org/wiki/Warehouse_management_system).
 The main objective for implementing a WMS is to optimize the efficiency of the warehouse operations in the **managed warehouses**.

 **Managed warehouses** are physical warehouses, which have managed operation.
 They exist outside of existing store definitions.
-ThesStores concept is used for the management of inventory levels and general ledger (accounting) entries.
+The Stores concept is used for the management of inventory levels and general ledger (accounting) entries.
 Managed Warehouses are sub-level, which is used to manage all warehouse activities, including:

 - Picking
 - Put-Away